XboxChaos/composer/Composer/README.txt

 Also, I HIGHLY recommend that you do not redistribute the audio files produced by Composer or any of its helper utilities.
-Even if a file has been converted, it is still the intellectual property of 343 Industries and should be for personal use only.
+Even if a file has been converted, it is still the property of 343 Industries and should be for personal use only.

 Composer's source code is available for free on GitHub:
 <https://github.com/amd7/composer>.